- mild cognitive impairment

 - My-AHA (My Active and Healthy Ageing)

-Associate Professor Mathew Summers, a member of the Sunshine Coast Mind and Neuroscience – Thompson Institute, is an AHPRA registered and endorsed Clinical Neuropsychologist and member of the APS College of Clinical Neuropsychologists.
+Associate Professor Mathew Summers, a member of the Sunshine Coast Mind and Neuroscience – Thompson Institute (SCMN-TI), is an AHPRA registered and endorsed Clinical Neuropsychologist and member of the APS College of Clinical Neuropsychologists.

 Follow Mathew at these other sites: